Windows 10's fall upgrade: Yep, it's a service pack

 There's clearly nothing ground-shaking or ground-breaking for the service pack.

-(Note: As Microsoft promised when it first described 19H2/1909's content, Sarkar and LeBlanc said that it will include performance improvements.
-Processors with a "favored" core - one logical processor may be better suited for a particular task because of its standard or boosted clock speed, and so is selected for that job - will be used by Windows to "distribute work more fairly.")
+Note: As Microsoft promised when it first described 19H2/1909's content, Sarkar and LeBlanc said that it will include performance improvements.
+Processors with a "favoured" core - one logical processor may be better suited for a particular task because of its standard or boosted clock speed, and so is selected for that job - will be used by Windows to "distribute work more fairly."

 Microsoft has not set a release date for Windows 10 1909 but has said it would be "a September-targeted release."

-With just four weeks to Sept.
-10 - the month's Patch Tuesday, which may also be the release date for the service pack - and under seven weeks to the month's end, it seems unlikely 19H2/1909 will get many, if any, additional "features."
+With just four weeks to 10 September - the month's Patch Tuesday, which may also be the release date for the service pack - and under seven weeks to the month's end, it seems unlikely 19H2/1909 will get many, if any, additional "features."

 Service pack?
 Yes.
 Everything old is new again.